bakkbone/bakkbone-florist-companion/README.md

 ### Order Status

+* Change default display on admin orders list to "active" orders (not yet delivered, not rejected/cancelled/refunded)
 * Add "Scheduled" status and optional notification email to customer
 * Add "Prepared" status and optional notification email to customer
 * Add "Out for Delivery" status and optional notification email to customer